drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_08.md

-# OR 3: Lesson Plan Lecture 1
+# OR 3: Lesson Plan Lecture 8
-## Extensive form games and backwards induction
+## Subgame Perfection

 ### Aims of lecture

 At the end of this lecture students will be to:

-- Describe properties of a game tree;
+- Define a subgame;
-- Make connections between normal form games and extensive form games;
-- Describe sequential rationality and backward induction;
-- Use the above to identify equilibrium.
+- Define subgame perfect Nash equilibrium;

 ### Timeline

 #### Before the lecture

-- Invite students to play some online games (with variable amounts)
+- Invite students to watch video on subgame perfection.

 #### During the lecture